 alt will change the value by 0.1.
 These shortcuts also work when scrolling.

 When hovering over the bottom or right edge of a pane, your cursor will change and a blue area will appear by which you can drag to resize the pane, either horizontally or vertically.
 In the bottom right corner a dot will appear that lets you resize both dimensions at once.

 When resizing, keep

-To rotate a pane (to go from portrait to landscape or the other way around), click the rotate icon next to the width and height.
-You can only rotate panes that have a width and a height defined.
+To rotate a pane (to go from portrait to landscape or the other way around), click the device icon to the right of the width and height.
+You can only rotate panes that have both a width and a height defined.

 To rotate all panes, press

-alt+R or go to the view menu and click "Rotate all panes"
+cmd/ctrl alt r or go to the view menu and click "Rotate all panes".

 Pane sizes can be set in pixels or in ems and to switch between them you can click